Fire Behavior

 US Forest Service logo

-In 2024, there are five Thursdays in February.
+In 2024, there were five Thursdays in February.
 To celebrate this rare event, the Fire Lab is hosting a series of five seminars that highlight new tools and research for managers.
 The “February Five” will occur during our regularly scheduled seminar series timeslot – Thursdays at 11am Mountain Time.
 Please join us on Teams.
 Select the titles below for connection information and to view recordings after the event.

 FastFuels and QUIC-Fire: 3D fuel and fire modeling systems supporting prescribed fire